Racial Equity Task Force

 Zoe Nahatis, Upper School Counselor

-The task force will expand in the ‘22-’23 school year to include both lower and upper school staff, families, and students.
-Please contact Emily Martin (firstname.lastname@example.org) if you are interested in joining.
-Careful consideration will be given to ensure diverse perspectives are represented.
+The task force plans to expand with intention in the future.
+We hope to include students and families.
+Careful consideration will be made to ensure diverse perspectives are represented.

 Family resources (coming soon)